Gariwerd, Australia. Photograph by David Newheiser.

 Of Miracles: Democracy and Amazement

 I’m currently working on my second book, which considers the link between medieval miracle traditions and democratic imagination.
-By reading the early modern critique of miracles in conversation with decolonial and feminist theory, I argue that this debate hinges upon a question of ethics with profound political implications.
+By reading the early modern critique of miracles in conversation with decolonial and feminist theory, I argue that the debate over miracles hinges upon a question of ethics with profound political implications.
 In my reading, revisiting miracles beyond modern Europe can help us understand how modern democracies actually work – and how we can help them work better.

 James Turrell, Beside Myself (Museum of Old and New Art, Hobart).
 Photograph by David Newheiser.